Bits and Bobs

-Bits and Bobs is a children's television programme which is produced and broadcast by the BBC.
-It still airs on CBeebies.
+Bits and Bobs is a children's television programme which is produced and is broadcast by BBC.
+It was last repeated on CBeebies on 21 December 2012.
 The show is filmed at several notable Scottish attractions and locations.

-Bits and Bobs also is English slang for a collection of small items too numerous or varied to name individually.
+Bits and Bobs is also an English slang for a collection of small items too numerous or varied to name individually.
 It originated from carpenters' tool kits containing parts for a drill, with bits used for making holes while bobs are routing or screwdriving drill attachments.